biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

             else:
                 return ImputeClassifier(base_classifier, trained_imputer)

-    During learning, :obj:`ImputeLearner` will first construct
+    During learning, :obj:`~Orange.feature.imputation.ImputeLearner`
-    the imputer.
-It will then impute the data and call the given :obj:`baseLearner` to construct a classifier.
-For instance, :obj:`baseLearner` could be a learner for logistic regression and the result would be a logistic regression model.
+    will first construct the imputer.
+It will then impute the data and call the given :obj:`base_learner` to construct a classifier.
+For instance, :obj:`base_learner` could be a learner for logistic regression and the result would be a logistic regression model.
 If the classifier can handle unknown values (that is, if :obj:`dont_impute_classifier`,
-    it is returned as is, otherwise it is wrapped into :obj:`ImputeClassifier`, which holds the base classifier and the imputer used to impute the missing values in (testing) data.
+    it is returned as is, otherwise it is wrapped into :obj:`~Orange.feature.imputation.ImputeClassifier`,
+    which holds the base classifier and the imputer used to impute the missing values in (testing) data.

 .. class:: ImputeClassifier

-    Objects of this class are returned by :obj:`ImputeLearner` when given data.
+    Objects of this class are returned by :obj:`~Orange.feature.imputation.ImputeLearner` when given data.

-    .. attribute:: baseClassifier
+    .. attribute:: base_classifier

     A wrapped classifier.